ebaauw/homebridge-zp/README.md

 ### Troubleshooting

 #### Run homebridge-zp Solo
-If you run into issues, please run homebridge with only the homebridge-zp plugin enabled in `config.json`.
+If you run into issues, please run Homebridge with only the homebridge-zp plugin enabled in `config.json`.
-This way, you can determine whether the issue is related to the homebridge-zp plugin itself, or to the interaction of multiple homebridge plugins in your setup.
+This way, you can determine whether the issue is related to the homebridge-zp plugin itself, or to the interaction of multiple Homebridge plugins in your setup.
-Note that disabling the other plugins from your existing homebridge setup will remove their accessories from HomeKit.
+Note that disabling the other plugins from your existing Homebridge setup will remove their accessories from HomeKit.
 You will need to re-assign these accessories to any HomeKit rooms, groups, scenes, and automations after re-enabling their plugins.
-Alternatively, you can start a different instance of homebridge just for homebridge-zp, on a different system, or from a different directory (specified by the `-U` flag).
+Alternatively, you can start a different instance of Homebridge just for homebridge-zp, on a different system, or from a different directory (specified by the `-U` flag).
-Make sure to use a different homebridge `name`, `username`, and (if running on the same system) `port` in the `config.json` for each instance.
+Make sure to use a different Homebridge `name`, `username`, and (if running on the same system) `port` in the `config.json` for each instance.

 #### Debug Log File
 The homebridge-zp plugin outputs an info message for each HomeKit characteristic value it sets and for each HomeKit characteristic value change notification it receives.
-When homebridge is started with `-D`, homebridge-zp outputs a debug message for each request it makes to a Sonos ZonePlayer and for each ZonePlayer notification event it receives.
+When Homebridge is started with `-D`, homebridge-zp outputs a debug message for each request it makes to a Sonos ZonePlayer and for each ZonePlayer notification event it receives.

 To capture these messages into a log file do the following:

-- When running homebridge manually, start homebridge by issuing:
+- When running Homebridge manually, start Homebridge by issuing:
   ```
   $ homebridge -D 2>&1 | tee homebridge.log
   ```
-Hit interrupt (ctrl-C) to stop homebridge.
+Hit interrupt (ctrl-C) to stop Homebridge.

-- When running homebridge as a service, add `-D` to the `ExecStart` line of the service definition file, typically `/etc/systemd/system/homebridge.service`.
+- When running Homebridge as a service, add `-D` to the `ExecStart` line of the service definition file, typically `/etc/systemd/system/homebridge.service`.
 Then reload by
   ```
   $ sudo systemctl daemon-reload
   $ sudo systemctl restart homebridge